linx-software/shopify-api-integration/README.md

 ## Accessing the webhook event data

-Like mentioned above, this generic endpoint is designed to recieve any and all webhooks that you have subscribed to.
+Like mentioned above, this generic endpoint is designed to receive any and all webhooks that you have subscribed to.

 However, each event will have different data structures.
 Therefore if you would like to serialize the data for the different calls, you will need to check the `X-Shopify-Topic` header for an indication of what event was sent.

 A generic 'LogActivity' function is used to write the area i.e. "products", the event i.e. "create" and the ID of the event entity to a CSV file on the server.

-From this you can then use custom logic to deserialize the data into a custom type using the data passed into the operation in the `$.Parameters.Data.HttpContext.Body` property.
+From this you can then use custom logic to de-serialize the data into a custom type using the data passed into the operation in the `$.Parameters.Data.HttpContext.Body` property.
 An demonstration of this can be found in the 'LogActivity' function.